FriendsOfTYPO3/tea/Documentation/ContinuousIntegration/Index.rst

 Continuous integration
 ======================

-As an example, this extension provides several ways to run the code quality checks and tests.
-You can copy the corresponding configuration depending on which Git hosting service and which CI platform you plan to use.
+As an example, this extension provides several ways to perform the code quality checks and tests in a CI pipeline.
+You can copy the appropriate configuration depending on which Git hosting service and CI platform you want to use.

 .. contents:: Table of Contents:
    :backlinks: top